What Is an Insider Threat?

 Conclusion

 As remote work paradigms become the norm and both the workforce and company assets become less centralized, organizations need solutions that protect corporate resources from insider threats.
-Passwordless authentication can help ensure that turncloaks, pawns, and imposters do noendanger your company assets.
+Passwordless authentication can help ensure that turncloaks, pawns, and imposters do not endanger your company assets.
 With Passwordless Authentication, organizations can boost their security stance against such threats while streamlining user authentication flows and credential management throughout their assets, and at the same time improve employee productivity and cut on password-related costs.